lkopacz/a11y-with-lindsey/src/pages/podcast-a11y/index.md

 1. Browser support (I got a comment from a listener, but haven't checked it out yet)
 1. I couldn’t figure out dragging the slider with your mouse.

-So, for whatever reason, I assumed (don't assume folks, it's dangerous) that you could not custom style a slider.
+So, for whatever reason, I assumed (don't assume folks, it's dangerous) that you could not custom style a range input.

 I was wrong.
 You totally can.